ibm-apiconnect/cli/README.md

 ```

 If the LoopBack application is being published to Bluemix, the API
-Connect app can optionally be created in the organization on the fly.
+Connect app can optionally be created in the organization on the fly
-In that case, the app configuration variable does not have to be set
+as a side effect of apps:publish.
+In that case, the app configuration
+variable does not have to be set and the --app option on
-and the --app option on `apps:publish` is not required.
+`apps:publish` is not required.

 #### Managing API Products

-The `apic products` and `apic apis` commands can be used to manage
+The `apic products` and `apic apis` command sets can be used to manage
 products and APIs that have been published to API Connect catalogs.
 Here's a sample for how the `products` and `apis` commands can be used
-to perform simple lifecycle actions for a product and API:
+for a cradle to grave lifecycle example:

 ```
 apic config:set catalog=apic-catalog://mgmnthost.com/orgs/climbon/catalogs/sb    # set the default catalog